Vance arrives in Israel to shore up Gaza's fragile ceasefire

 Israel identifies another body of a hostage

-Israel confirmed Tuesday that Palestinian militants had released the body of Tal Haimi, who was killed in the Hamas-led Oct.
+Israel confirmed that Palestinian militants had released the body of Tal Haimi, who was killed in the Hamas-led Oct.
 7, 2023, attack that ignited the war.
-He was abducted from Kibbutz Nir Yitzhak on the Gaza border.
-The 42-year-old was part of the kibbutz' emergency response team.
-He had four children, including one born after the attack.
+He was abducted from Kibbutz Nir Yitzhak.
+The 42-year-old was part of its emergency response team and had four children, including one born after the attack.

-Under the terms of the ceasefire, Israel is still waiting for Hamas to turn over the remains of 15 hostages.
-Thirteen have been turned over since the ceasefire began.
+Under the terms of the ceasefire, Israel is waiting for Hamas to turn over the remains of 15 hostages.
+Thirteen others have been turned over.

-The Gaza Health Ministry, part of the Hamas-run government, said Israel transferred the bodies of another 15 Palestinians to Gaza.
-Under the deal, Israel is releasing 15 bodies for the remains of each dead hostage, according to the ministry.
-Israel has returned 165 bodies since earlier this month.
+Under the deal, Israel is releasing 15 Palestinian bodies for the remains of each dead hostage, according to Gaza's Health Ministry, part of the Hamas-run government.
+It said Israel had transferred another 15 on Tuesday, for a total of 165 since earlier this month.

 International organizations said they were scaling up humanitarian aid entering Gaza, while Hamas-led security forces launched a crackdown against what it called price gouging by private merchants.